adytiaa/CG_PI_GA_AI/README.md

 ## Visualization

 The simulation creates both individual frames and an HTML slideshow for viewing the results.
-Open the slideshow in a web browser to see the animation with playback controls.
+Open the slideshow in a web browser to see the animation with playback controls